-Summer Learning Academy and Saturday Credit Recovery (grades 9-12)
+High School Summer Learning Academy and Saturday Credit Recovery

-Students may take advantage of Saturday Credit Recovery in order to retake previously failed courses necessary for promotion and graduation.
+High school students may take advantage of Saturday Credit Recovery in order to retake previously failed courses necessary for promotion and graduation.
 Friendship PCS will offer summer classes and Saturday credit recovery classes for high school students who are in need of academic course work, skill training, or remedial instruction.
 Students are required to make up graduation requirements and to keep up with their program of study by attending summer school and Saturday school.
-Participation in Summer Learning Academy or Saturday Credit Recovery does not guarantee promotion.
+Participation in Summer Learning Academy or Saturday Credit Recovery does not quarantee promotion.